oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/README.md

   labels:
     weblogic.resourceVersion: domain-v2
     weblogic.domainUID: domain1
-    weblogic.domainName: domain1
 spec:
-  # The domainUID must be unique across the entire Kubernetes Cluster.
-Each WebLogic Domain must
-  # have its own unique domainUID.
-This does not have to be the same as the Domain Name.
-It is allowed
-  # to have multiple Domains with the same Domain Name, but they MUST have different domainUID's.
-  # The domainUID is also used to identify the Persistent Volume that belongs to/with this Domain.
-  domainUID: domain1
-  # The WebLogic Domain Name
-  domainName: domain1
   # The WebLogic Domain Home
   domainHome: /u01/oracle/user_projects/domains/domain1
   # If the domain home is in the image